basgbasg/test/README.md

 # NightingaleWebApp
-NightingaleWebApp is a C# logistics management web application designed and developed for a non-governmental organization (NGO) utilizing Blazor Server App Template and .NET 6.0 Framework.
-This application features distinct user roles: administrators and members.
-Administrators have full access to manage various sections including destinations, vehicles, stocks, members, and reports.
-They can create, edit, update, and delete data within these sections to effectively oversee logistics operations.
-Members, on the other hand, have limited access and can only interact with the member's console section.
-Within this section, members can perform tasks specific to their role within the logistics system, such as selecting destinations, member names, and indicating the number of destinations covered.
+NightingaleWebApp is a logistics management web application designed and developed for a non-governmental organization (NGO).
+It allows administrators to efficiently manage various aspects of logistics operations, while members can perform specific tasks related to their roles within the system.
+- User Roles: NightingaleWebApp supports two user roles: administrators and members.
+- Administrator Functions: Administrators have full access to manage destinations, vehicles, stocks, members, and reports.
+- Member Console: Members can interact with the member's console section to perform tasks such as selecting destinations, specifying member names, and indicating the number of destinations covered.

 ## Getting Started